ckjeldgaard/koncert/README.md

 # run the test suite and generate a coverage report
 npm run coverage

-# run the tests on Teamcity
-npm run ci:teamcity

-# run the tests on Jenkins
-npm run ci:jenkins

 # build for production with minification
 npm run build